• Skip to primary navigation

 Helpful Tips

-• I fitted a piping bag with a 1-M star tip and placed the bag into a tall glass.
+• I fitted a pastry bag with a 1M star tip and placed the bag into a tall glass.
 Then, using a large ice cream scoop, I added some of the mixture to the bag.
 This was a trick that I learned from Susan, and it makes it much easier to fill piping bags!

-• In the past when I made Duchess Potatoes, I peeled, sliced, and boiled the potatoes.
+• In the past, when I made Duchess Potatoes, I peeled, sliced, and boiled the potatoes.
 However, doing it this way introduces a lot of water into the potatoes, impacting their final consistency.
-Therefore, I recommend either microwaving the potatoes or baking them.
+Therefore, for best results, I recommend either microwaving the potatoes or baking them.
 If the potatoes are microwaved, the skins are super easy to remove.

 • Crispy Parmesan Roasted Potatoes.